-Biden marks transgender day with policy changes, criticism of GOP
+Biden marks transgender visibility day with new policies, GOP criticism

 The Biden administration hopes to expand the “X” gender marker option to airlines and federal travel programs and to make it easier for transgender people to change their gender information in Social Security Administration records.

-Andrea Hong Marra, executive director of the Transgender Legal Defense and Education Fund, one of the groups meeting with the White House, called the Biden administration “the most active in history” in supporting the transgendenonbinarybinary community.
+Andrea Hong Marra, executive director of the Transgender Legal Defense and Education Fund, one of the groups meeting with the White House, called the Biden administration “the most active in history” in supporting the transgender and nonbinary community.

 “Our friends in the administration have held the door open to ensure we always know we matter and to translate that respect into policies that protect our rights,” she said.